Azure/iot-edge-opc-publisher-v1/README.md

 **Without this bind mount volume, all OPC Publisher configuration files will be lost when the container is restarted.**

-If you need to connect to an OPC UA server using the hostname of the OPC UA server and have no DNS configured on your network, you can enable resolving the hostname by adding an `ExtraHosts` configuration to the `HostConfig` object:
+A connection to an OPC UA server using the hostname of the OPC UA server without a DNS server configured on the network can be achieved by adding an `ExtraHosts` configuration to the `HostConfig` object:

 ```
 "HostConfig": {